States Reduce Inequality

 - No state minimum wage law.

-- Ben & Jerry’s, based in Burlington adopts policy of paying a livable wage, recalculated yearly to keep up with actual cost of living in Vermont.
-In 2013, minimum wage was set at $16.13 an hour.
+- Ben & Jerry’s, based in Burlington adopts a policy of paying a livable wage, recalculated yearly to keep up with the actual cost of living in Vermont.
+In 2013, the minimum wage was set at $16.13 an hour.

 - Dec.
-23, 2013 – Just eight days before SeaTac minimum wage increase is to take effect, King County superior Court Judge Andrea Darvis rules that it does not apply to 4,700 workers at SeaTac airport.
-Ruling is immediately appealed to Washington State Supreme Court
+23, 2013 – Just eight days before SeaTac minimum wage increase is to take effect, King County Superior Court Judge Andrea Darvis rules that it does not apply to 4,700 workers at SeaTac airport.
+The ruling is immediately appealed to Washington State Supreme Court

 - April 2015 – Costco, one of the most successful retailers in the country which is headquartered in Issaquah, Wa., has a starting wage of $11.50 an hour for most entry-level jobs, and an average wage for hourly workers of $21 an hour.
 Costco operates 468 locations in the US, employing 126,929 workers nationwide.